-Material and Methods: Of 350 patients undergoing ERCP between 01.01.2015 and 31.12.2016, 31 patients with single-stage ERCP and LC were assigned to Group A and 25 patients with two-stage ERCP followed by LC within 6-8 weeks were assigned to Group B. Eligibility criteria included ERCP duration, the difficulty of the procedure, bile duct stones as demonstrated by imaging methods, no contraindications for LC and no suspected or known malignancy.
+Material and Methods: Of the 350 patients undergoing ERCP between 01.01.2015 and 31.12.2016, 31 patients with single-stage ERCP and LC were assigned to Group A and 25 patients with two-stage ERCP followed by LC within 6-8 weeks were assigned to Group B. Eligibility criteria included ERCP duration, difficulty of the procedure, bile duct stones as demonstrated by imaging methods, no contraindications for LC and no suspected or known malignancy.
 The same surgeon performed ERCP and LC in both groups.

-Keywords: Endoscopic retrograde cholangiopancreatography, Laparoscopic cholecystectomy, magnetic resonance cholangiopancreatography, ultrasonography
+Keywords: Endoscopic retrograde cholangiopancreatography, laparoscopic cholecystectomy, magnetic resonance cholangiopancreatography, ultrasonography

 Cite this article as: Muhammedoğlu B. Single-stage treatment with ERCP and laparoscopic cholecystectomy versus two-stage treatment with ERCP followed by laparoscopic cholecystectomy within 6 to 8 weeks: A retrospective study.
 Turk J Surg 2019; 35 (3): 178-184.

 Ethics committee approval was not obtained because the study was a retrospective study.

 Consept - B.M.; Design - B.M.; Supervision - B.M.; Resource - B.M.; Materials - B.M.; Data Collection and/or Processing - B.M.; Analysis and Interpretation - B.M.; Literature Search - B.M.; Writing Manuscript - B.M.; Critical Reviews - B.M..

 No conflict of interest was declared by the authors. with this study.